RoyChen4212/Aemon/README.md

 $ git pull
 ```

-Then, move to `latest-release` branch and merge it into `master`.
+Then, build the project and add the changes in `dist/` folder to the git stage.

 ```
-$ git checkout latest-release
-$ git pull
+$ npm run build
-$ git merge master
+$ git add dist
 ```

 Then, bump the `version` in the `package.json` file by following [semantic versioning](https://semver.org/) rules.
 After that, commit and push the changes: